How to calculate take-home pay as an SLP

 Step 1) Understand your contract type

 Most of the time, you won't know what you’ll be paid by looking at the job post.
-Even when pay is disclosed, it’s often very misleading.
-Before trying to calculate pay, you’ll need to know:
+Even when pay is disclosed, most jobs are very misleading.
+And before trying calculate pay, you’ll need to know:

-Knowing that a job pays "$50/hour" isn’t enough information to predict pay, because a contract listed this way could yield under $50,000 per year to over $100,000 per year, both for full-time work.
+➡️ IMPORTANT: Knowing that a job pays "$50/hour" isn’t enough information.
+A $50/hour job could yield under $50,000 per year to over $100,000 per year, both for full-time work.
 The details matter, a lot!
-Once you understand what you’re looking at, you’re ready to:
+So once you understand that and have collected those details, you're ready to:

 Step 2) Input details into a calculator to predict take-home pay

-We’ve built a Pay Calculator to to help you with any job posted outside Informed Jobs.
+We’ve built a Pay Calculator to to help you with any job posted outside our database.
 It considers:

 - 1099 vs W2, and the tax and write-off implications